 Acme Feed & Seed

 Even though it's the central hot spot for a lot of Nashville's live music scene, South Broadway's huge bars can skew touristy and get overwhelmingly rowdy at night.
 Acme Feed & Seed's bold challenge to that stereotype has been really well received so far, offering the familiar multilevel bar and live music experience in a cleaned-up, modern style that draws a local crowd.
 The first floor of the space features a store with locally crafted goods and Acme-branded pantry items, plus a restaurant with a fast-casual menu of Southern-inflected dishes like Redneck Lo Mein with collard greens and an andouille soy glaze, a Down Home Falafel Sandwich, and flavorful ribs.
 The vibe is more casual upstairs on the second level, which has a built-out bar and lounge, a small-bites food menu, and a sushi bar.
 The live music space occupies the third floor, where the calendar is filled up with a solid lineup of local bands (it can also be rented out for private parties).
 The open-air roof at the top of the building offers some of the best views in the city, and you can come in early…

 411 Gallatin Ave., East Nashville

 There was a little bit of a local panic when beloved East Nashville dive bar Dino's changed hands in 2015, as locals feared the ages-old joint would lose its original charm.
 But the revamp (besides making the bathrooms significantly nicer) hasn't changed much at all.
 The brick facade and Coca-Cola sign on the exterior are still intact, as is the casual menu and the famous, classic diner burger.
-Like always, the menu is cheap and the bar is beer-only.
+As always, the menu is cheap and the bar is beer-only.

 You may also like